 One often overlooked alternative investment, one that’s perfectly safe and tax-free, is, instead of depositing money in a certificate of deposit, using the money to pay down high interest rate debt, such as credit cards.
 Paying off the balance on a credit card that charges 19% annual interest has the same net effect on your finances as earning a 19% return on investment – with the added benefit that making such a move doesn’t incur any tax liability, thus, making for a 19% tax-free return on investment.

-Short-term US Treasury Yields are currently providing higher yields than CDs.
-Below are current US treasury yields available as of market close on March 22, 2023 (source).
+The best CD rates have caught up with short-term US Treasury Yields.
+Below are current US treasury yields available as of market close on September 13, 2023 (source).